rafaeldpsilva/process-energy-estimation/README.md

 Follow the steps below to set up the package and don't hesitate to open an issue if you need help!

 # Installation :battery:
-In the root of your project, clone or download the repository present in [this github page](https://github.com/rafaeldpsilva/process-energy-monitor)
+Clone or download the repository present in [this github page](https://github.com/rafaeldpsilva/process-energy-monitor)

 ### Using git

 ```
 git clone https://github.com/rafaeldpsilva/process-energy-monitor.git
 ````
+Then extract the folder [`process-energy-estimation/`](/process-energy-estimation/)  to the root of your project

 ## Intel Power Gadget

 To install Intel Power Gadget, follow the instructions given on [this website](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html)